Pardee Reservoir Ca

-Commonly known as Redband Trout, these stunning fish display a broad range of colors and patterns based on their age, location, and spawning status.
+These stunning fish, commonly known as Redband Trout, display a broad range of colors and patterns based on their age, location, and spawning status.

 You can find plenty of catfish in the Channel Arm of Pardee Lake.
-Additionally, because Marina Cove offers sufficient feed, they can be found here in manageable quantities for fishing.
+Additionally, Marina Cove offers sufficient to feed to be found here in manageable quantities for fishing.

-It is possible to catch a giant catfish by using stink baits, chopped mackerel, or even chicken livers.
+Catching a giant catfish can be caught using stink baits, chopped mackerel, or even chicken livers.

 Bottom-dwelling and adaptable, this fish can eat almost anything.
-A significant amount of their diet is comprised of foods such as worms, mussels, crabs, clams, insects, small crustaceans, frogs, and numerous other species of smaller fish, including other catfish.
+A significant amount of their diet comprises foods such as worms, mussels, crabs, clams, insects, small crustaceans, frogs, and numerous other species of smaller fish, including other catfish.

-The average adult is less than two feet in length, but they can reach five feet in length and weigh more than a hundred pounds.
+The average adult is less than two feet long but can reach five feet in length and weigh more than a hundred pounds.